Winnipeg Regional Health Authority

 The Winnipeg Regional Health Authority (WRHA; Office régional de la santé de Winnipeg, ORSW) is the governing body for healthcare regulation for the City of Winnipeg, the northern community of Churchill, and the Rural Municipalities of East and West St. Paul, in the Canadian province of Manitoba.
 The WRHA also provides health-care support and specialty referral services to those Manitobans who live out of these boundaries, as well as residents of northwestern Ontario and Nunavut.

 The Winnipeg health region is divided into 12 community areas for the purpose of aiding the delivery of health services.
-Operating or funding more than 200 health service facilities and programs, the WRHA is the largest of the five Regional Health Authorities (RHAs) in Manitoba.
+Operating or funding more than 200 health service facilities and programs, the WRHA is the largest of the five regional health authorities (RHAs) in Manitoba.
 More particularly, the WRHA consists of 35 personal care homes, 12 community health agencies, 20 community health offices, 2 tertiary hospitals, 4 community hospitals, and 4 long-term care centres.

 In October 2008, the Winnipeg Free Press announced that WRHA was named one of Manitoba's Top Employers; and, as of 2021, it employs over 14,000 people.

 As of 2009, the WRHA also publishes a bi-monthly health and wellness magazine, called Wave.
 Beginning publication in 2009, Wave moved to being an online-only magazine in 2017.
 Brian Cole was the editor of the magazine at the time.

 Communities and demographics

 The WRHA serves the city of Winnipeg, the northern community of Churchill, and the Rural Municipalities of East and West St. Paul; and also provide health-care support and specialty referral services to those Manitobans who live out of these boundaries, as well as residents of northwestern Ontario and Nunavut.

 The Winnipeg health region, which includes 230 neighborhoods and over 1,000 census dissemination areas, is subdivided into 12 community areas for the purpose of aiding the delivery of health services.

 Aboriginal people make up 11.0% of the region's residents in private households (4.5% First Nations, 0.1% Inuit, and 6.3% Métis).
 Moreover, 1 in 5 residents of the region are immigrants and 1 in 5 residents are visible minorities.

-Between 2007-2011, circulatory system, cancer, and respiratory system were the top three causes of mortality (67% of all deaths) in the region; these three along with injury & poisoning, mental illness, endocrine & metabolic, digestive system, nervous system, genitourinary & breast, and infectious diseases were the top ten causes of mortality (96%) in the region.
+Between 2007 and 2011, circulatory system, cancer, and respiratory system were the top three causes of mortality (67% of all deaths) in the region; these three along with injury & poisoning, mental illness, endocrine & metabolic, digestive system, nervous system, genitourinary & breast, and infectious diseases were the top ten causes of mortality (96%) in the region.

 Many medical services and procedures are only available in Winnipeg hospitals.
 In 2011/12, 57% of residents of Churchill travelled to Winnipeg for hospitalizations and 5% went to hospitals in other RHAs or other provinces.
 The WRHA found that around one third of patients in Winnipeg hospitals arrive from other RHAs in the province or from another province (due to hospital catchment).